bptlab/fCM-query-generator/example/experiments/README.md

 ## Score-based Recommendations

 We tested a set of different queries for the filter-based recommendations.
 On the one hand, queries had either a simple objective with a simple path cost function, an elaborate objective with a simple path cost function, or a complex combination of the simple and elaborate objective and an elaborate path cost function.
+The queries that were used for the measurements can be found in `queries/score_based`.

-The simple objective is the same as for the filter-based recommendations.
+The simple objective (config 1) is the same as for the filter-based recommendations.
 It is required and has a weight of 100%.
 The simple path cost function simply assigns the length of a path as the cost.

 Insert Screenshot.

-The elaborate objective is the same as for the filter-based recommendations.
+The elaborate objective (config 2) is the same as for the filter-based recommendations.
 It is required and has a weight of 100%.
 It uses the simple path cost function as well.

 Insert Screenshot.

-The complex example uses the both objectives from the filter-based recommendations.
+The complex example (config 3) uses the both objectives from the filter-based recommendations.
 The simple objective is required and weighted 100%.
-The elaborate one is not required and weighted ...
-The path cost function
+The elaborate one is not required and weighted 37%.
+The path cost function is the an elaborate one.

+The path cost function:

+The configuration:
 Insert Screenshots.

 For the three configurations, we measured the time to execute it in two randomly selected state space nodes.
 We measured it for different configurations of the termination condition.
 We aborted the search after 100, 1.000, 10.000, 100.000, and 1.000.000 investigated paths and without the condition.
 Without a termiation condition, the search failed and aborted in the most cases.
-The other results can be found in `results/score_based`
+The other results can be found in `results/score_based`.

 To reproduce the results, the initial state and the termination condition of the search need to be changed in the query files.